Guest Editor: Karida Brown

 Southern Cultures, the award-winning quarterly of the UNC Center for the Study of the American South, is planning four special issues in 2019 to mark its 25th year of publication.
 The four themes— Backward/Forward, Inside/Outside, Left/Right, and Here/Away—will highlight where the South is coming from and where it’s going, who’s included and who’s left out, how it’s changing and how it’s not, what’s near and what’s far.
 We’d like contributors to interpret these themes broadly and creatively, mixing serious interpretations of the South’s history, future, space, and politics with reimagined takes on what these tropes should mean going forward.

-We invite submissions from scholars, writers, and visual artists for our Fall 2019 issue, Left/Right, through December 31, 2018, at https://southerncultures.submittable.com/submit .
+We invite submissions from scholars, writers, and visual artists for our Winter 2019 issue, Here/Away, through March 30, 2019, at https://southerncultures.submittable.com/submit .

-Submissions can cover any topic or theme related to southern politics, history, and culture.
+Submissions can cover any topic or theme related to southern communities and peoples, and their roots and routes.
 We seek pieces that examine the South across time, explore new understandings of the region and its peoples, identify current communities and concerns, and address ongoing struggles for justice and expression going forward.
 We welcome explorations of the region in the forms Southern Cultures publishes: scholarly articles, memoir, interviews, surveys, photo essays, and shorter feature essays.

 Possible topics and questions to explore might include (but are certainly not limited to):